reetithapa/QA_Portfolio/README.md

 # QA Portfolio – Reeti Thapa

 ## About Me
-I am a QA Intern with hands-on experience in manual testing and API testing.
+I am a B.Sc.CSIT Student (8th Semester) with hands-on experience in manual testing and API testing and a basic understanding of automation testing using Selenium.
 I have tested demo and real-world web applications to improve software quality by identifying defects, validating functionality, and ensuring a smooth user experience.
 I am eager to learn, grow, and contribute to high-quality software development teams.

 ---